 This month's question comes from a 24-year-old media planner in New York City who is dealing with a colleague who's a real bully.

 Sometimes calling it out works — and sometimes it doesn’t.
-If this conversation does not have the happy ending you desire, you need to create emotional boundaries and learn to recognize that someone else’s bad behavior has nothing to do with you.
-You can do this by acknowledging that you are powerless to change someone else’s behavior.
-Then, look for allies at work who will support you and remind you that this behavior has nothing to do with you.
-Do not engage in drama, and don’t get swept up in someone else’s bad behavior.
+If this conversation does not have the happy ending you desire, you need to create emotional boundaries and learn to recognise that someone else’s bad behaviour has nothing to do with you.
+You can do this by acknowledging that you are powerless to change someone else’s behaviour.
+Then, look for allies at work who will support you and remind you that this behaviour has nothing to do with you.
+Do not engage in drama, and don’t get swept up in someone else’s bad behaviour.
 When it happens again, remind yourself that she is the one with the problem, not you.
 It’s a simple but powerful way of separating yourself from the other person’s toxicity.

 The Follow-up: Okay, so it was really hard but I confronted her.
 I used the language you suggested: “You seem frustrated, can we talk about what’s going on?
 I’ve noticed in some meetings lately that you’ve been making some dismissive comments toward me.
 It seems like something is bothering you, and I want to understand what’s going on.”

 She told me that I was being really sensitive and that I needed to grow a thicker skin.
 While this was super disappointing, it actually made me feel better to get it off of my chest.
 I also built up the courage to discuss this with one of my mentors, and he told me that I am not the first person to complain about this woman.
 It's helpful to know that its not just me.
 I'm going to see if I can create the emotional boundaries you talked about and still be productive.
 If not, I think I'm going to have to discuss this with my manager.
 I feel so much better because I am actually doing something about it and not just holding it in and I have a plan now!
 Thank you!